School of Journalism and Mass Communication (University of Wisconsin–Madison)

-The School of Journalism & Mass Communication (UWSJMC) (or "J-School") is the journalism school of the University of Wisconsin–Madison.
-Located in Vilas Communication Hall, the School offers two undergraduate programs (BA Journalism and BS Journalism, both with reporting and strategic communication tracks), two Master of Arts programs in Journalism (Research and Professional), and a doctoral program (PhD Mass Communications) jointly administered with the Department of Life Sciences Communication.
+The School of Journalism and Mass Communication is the journalism school of the University of Wisconsin–Madison.

+Located in Vilas Communication hall, the School offers two undergraduate programs (BA Journalism and BS Journalism), two Master of Arts programs in Journalism (Research and Professional), and a doctoral program (PhD Mass Communications).

-The School is a pioneer in journalism education and a consistently top-ranked communication institution.
-It is one of the first to grant a doctoral degree in mass communication, and its PhD program has the reputation for producing leading scholars in the field, including Guido Stempel, Donald Shaw, Richard Perloff, Pamela Shoemaker, and Dietram Scheufele.
+It is one of the first schools to grant a doctoral degree in mass communication, and its PhD program has produced several scholars in the field, including Guido Stempel, Donald Shaw, Richard Perloff, and Pamela Shoemaker.

-At present, the School offers more than 50 courses to nearly 500 undergraduate majors and about 100 graduate students.
-Administratively, it is under the College of Letters and Science.
-The School houses the world-renowned Mass Communication Research Center, as well as the Center for Journalism Ethics and the Wisconsin Center for Investigative Journalism.
+According to its most recent report, the school offers over 50 courses to nearly 500 undergraduate majors and about 100 graduate students.
+Administratively, the school is part of College of Letters and Science at UW–Madison.

 History

 Journalism

-Journalism education at the University of Wisconsin began in 1904 with a single professor, Willard Grosvenor Bleyer, a single course, Law and The Press, and 25 students.
-The original focus of the program was news-editorial journalism.
-Over the next few years, new courses were developed for reporting, writing, editing and advanced concepts.
+In 1904, Willard Grosvenor Bleyer developed the first Journalism course offered at the University of Wisconsin-Madison.
 The university established journalism as a department in 1912, and reformulated it as the School of Journalism in 1927.

-The school was one of the pioneers of emphasizing professional experience beyond the classroom through formative internships in the for-profit, government and nonprofit sectors.
-In the 1930s and 1940s, the school’s second director, Grant Milnor Hyde, placed students in the city rooms of local newspapers for live assignments and began awarding class credit for such work.

 Radio-television news and advertising

-The School was among the first to introduce education in electronic editing and the offset press.
+The school was among the first to introduce education in electronic editing and the offset press.
 Radio news started in the School before World War II, and by 1970 a radio-television news sequence was established.

 The first sequence in advertising was developed in association with courses offered by the School of Business.
 By the early 1950s it encompassed creative and account management areas.
 Public relations developed under Professor Scott M. Cutlip, from a single lecture course in the 1940s to an established sequence by 1970.

 But neither of these new tracks worked in isolation from the School's training in journalism.

 Mass communication

-To reflect the growing intellectual and professional diversity, the School adopted a broader term to better reflect the wide range of its teaching, research and service: "mass communication.”
+To reflect the growing intellectual and professional diversity, the School adopted a broader term to better reflect the wide range of its teaching, research and service: "mass communication”.
 In 1970, it was officially rebranded as the School of Journalism and Mass Communication.
 The School moved to its first permanent, dedicated home in 1972, with the opening of Vilas Communication Hall.
+The facility was also purpose-built as the production and studio headquarters for the Wisconsin Educational Radio and Television Networks, which have respectively become Wisconsin Public Radio and PBS Wisconsin, and both remain based in Vilas Hall today.